SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 The Dx-series has prescalers in every power of two from 2 to 256, and at the extreme ends, unless operating at unusual frequencies, the resulting ADC clock will be out of spec.

-The Ex-series and 2 series have more subtlety: Every even number up to 16, then 20, 24, 28, 32, 40, 48, 56, and 64, giving considerably more precision in this adjustment.

 In either case you don't need to know the range of prescalers - just ask for the desired frequency.
 We'll get as close as possible to that number without exceeding it or going outside the chip specifications, and tell you what that number we picked was.
 If options & 0x01 is non-zero, we will skip checking whether the frequency in question is within spec, just in case you for some reason want inaccurate results from the ADC, or the chip's clock speed has been changed (which of course breaks timekeeping too - but you may not care, or may also be compensating for that.